fqrqh/LinusRAT/README.md

 ## ⛔REMINDER

 This project was made for test usage only!
-DONT USE THESE ENCRYPTED PASSWORD
+CODE COMING SOON!